timvink/mkdocs-git-revision-date-localized-plugin/docs/options.md

 ## `ignored_commits_file`

 Default is `None`.
-When specified, contains a file that contains a list of commit hashes to ignore when determining the most recent updated time.
+You can specify a file path (relative to your `mkdocs.yml` directory) that contains a list of commit hashes to ignore when determining the revision date.
 The format of the file is the same as the format of git `blame.ignoreRevsFile`.
-This can be useful to ignore formatting updates or other mass changes to the documents.
+This can be useful to ignore specific commits that apply formatting updates or other mass changes to the documents.

 === ":octicons-file-code-16: mkdocs.yml"